The liberation set in the inverse eigenvalue problem of a graph: Introduction

 With this new insight we are able to offer a series of examples that highlight how our result can be used to advance the IEP-$G$.
 In particular, in Section \ref{sec:directsum} we apply the method to direct sums of matrices.
 The eigenvalues of $M=A \oplus B$ are straightforward to determine from the eigenvalues of $A$ and $B$.
 Our method allows us to perturb the matrix $M$ so that the new matrix corresponds to different connected graphs, while preserving the spectrum; see Theorems~\ref{thm:multi-multi-eigenvalue-in-common} and~\ref{thm:multi-1-eigenvalue-in-common}.
 The strong spectral property already allows this, but only in the case when $A$ and $B$ have no eigenvalues in common.

+Surprisingly, the zero forcing process introduced in \cite{MR2388646} plays an important role in determining the liberation set of the directed sum of matrices with the strong spectral property; see Section~\ref{sec:ZF}.
 In Section~\ref{sec:libergraph} we continue the direction of research initiated in \cite{MR4080669} and define the liberation set of a graph $G$, which is independent of the choice of $A\in\mptn(G)$.
-Surprisingly, the zero forcing process introduced in \cite{MR2388646} plays an important role in determining the liberation set of a graph; see Section~\ref{sec:ZF}.

 Throughout the paper we offer a myriad of examples on how our theory can be applied.
 In particular, in~\cite{MR4284782} a huge advance towards resolving the IEP-$G$ for graphs on six vertices was made, with only spectral arbitrariness of selected multiplicities left to be resolved.
 We are able to resolve some of those open cases, see Table~\ref{table:6-vertices}.